-Fundraising: Enugu Security Trust Fund rakes in N3bn
+Fundraising: Enugu security trust fund rakes in N3bn

 Critical stakeholders at the event, including the business mogul and philanthropist, Prince Arthur Ezeh, commended Mbah for his strides in security and infrastructural development.

 “Enugu is the capital of Igboland.
-The governor has character like Mbakwe, like M.I Okpara, who I knew from childhood.
-This man – Governor Mbah – in less than one year transformed Enugu State.
-And because of what he has done in Enugu State, I became very happy as an Igboman and happy that we have people who are very intelligent,” Prince Ezeh said.
+The governor has characters like Mbakwe, M.I Okpara, who I knew from childhood.
+This man, Governor Mbah, in less than one year, transformed Enugu State.
+And because of what he has done in Enugu State, I became very happy as an Igbo man and happy that we have people who are very intelligent,” Prince Ezeh said.